websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/definitions/definitions-for-event-attributes.md

 # Definitions for Event Attributes

+Event attributes are the metadata that provide context for events.
 Different attributes are associated with default and custom events.
-Global attributes are attributes that are collected for all types of events.
-Other attributes are specific to different types of events.
+Global attributes are attributes that are associated with all types of events.
+Other attributes may only be associated with certain types of events.
 To view and manage event attributes, navigate to *Settings* &rarr; *Workspace Data* &rarr; *Definitions* &rarr; *Event Attributes*.

 1. Choose a specific attribute under the Global Attributes tab or the Attributes tab.
 Use the search bar to find a particular attribute.